 4.4 Digital Signal Path Description

 The AVS-4000 control software manages the configuration of the AD9364 and FPGA.
 The AD9364 houses the A/D and D/A converters.
 The API exposes control of the AD9364 to the user.
-However, the most flexible portion of the RX and TX baseband paths is in the FPGA.
+However, the most flexible portion of the RX and TX baseband paths are in the FPGA.
 On the receive side, the FPGA contains a DDC, digital down-converter, that is capable of tuning the baseband signal and then filtering and decimating the received signal with a series of CIC, FIR, and Half-band filters.
 The DDC also provides fine gain control to allow the signal to be scaled optimally in the DDC for any peak-to-average power ratio signal that is received.
 The output of the DDCs is packetized in Vita 49 packets that contain VRT and VRL headers for resilient reception by the host.

 In the transmit path, packets with the same Vita 49 structure are de-packetized and the quadrature IQ samples in each packet are buffered along with the corresponding timestamps.
 When a stream is started, these samples are feed into the DUC, digital up-converter.
 The DUC contains interpolating filters that are made up of a series of CIC, FIR, and Half-Band filters.
 After the filter chain, the DUC has a tuner that allows the signal to be tuned to any frequency within the currently programmed bandwidth of the AD9364.
 The DUC also has distributed fine gain control to support any type of signal the user might wish to transmit.
 Combined with the fractional-N baseband synthesizer of the AD9364, the integer decimation and interpolation in the DDC and DUC chains of the FPGA provide the user the ability to target a nearly infinite set of sample rates.